LubinKerhuel/hugo/content/uxv/block-sensor.md

 The sensor PhyId, APPID and APPID Offset variant are set within the block.
 The PRIM field must be set to 0X10 for a sensor.
 The sensor value unit is set within the block.
-Block input is the 4 bytes codint for the sensor value.
+Block input is the 4 bytes coding for the sensor value.